 Access from Kawagoe Station

 Koedo Kawagoe bus one day pass allows you unlimited travel on the Koedo Kawagoe buses.
 It costs 300 yen.
-In the bus they have a monitor with sightseeing information.
-Some tourist places give discounts on souvenirs or entrance tickets to people with a one day pass.
+In addition, the buses have a monitor with sightseeing information.
+Moreover, some tourist places give discounts on souvenirs or entrance tickets to people with a one day pass.

 Koedo Meguri (Loop) Bus from Kawagoe station.
 You can buy a one day pass that allows you unlimited travel on the Meguri Bus.
 It stops at 16 different locations.
-104 different shops, offer discount services such as souvenirs, food, and entrance fees to facilities for holders of this day pass.
+Also 104 different shops, offer discount services such as souvenirs, food, and entrance fees to facilities for holders of this day pass.
 In addition, there are announcements in English and Chinese as well as Japanese so foreigners can feel at ease.
 More information here:

-Kawagoe Access by train from Tokyo and Omiya
+Getting to Kawagoe from Tokyo and Omiya

 - 66 minutes from Shinjuku or 62 minutes from Takadanobaba on Seibu Shinjuku Line.
 You can buy one round trip ticket for 700 yen for either of those stations.